marcuss/appmap-java/spike-compile-once/Findings.md

 ![](https://www.happycoders.eu/wp-content/uploads/2019/07/Path_1.png)

-Last but not least, in the subfolder javascripts you will find sample scripts to run and easily change the current JVM, out of the scope the maven instalation must be properly configured to work only with the JAVA_HOME variable.
+Last but not least, in the subfolder javascripts you will find sample scripts to run and easily change the current JVM.

 Add these scripts to the system environment variables:

 ![](https://www.happycoders.eu/wp-content/uploads/2019/07/Path_scripts.png)

+Out of the scope of the guide you should also check that the maven installation is properly configured to work only with the JAVA_HOME variable.

 ## Findings